atifaziz/CSharpMinifier/README.md

 # C# Minifier

-CSharpMinifier is a filter that removes comments and unnecessary whitespace from _valid_ C# source code in order to arrive at a compressed form without changing the behaviour of the code.
-Unlike JavaScript minifiers, the purpose is not to reduce the download size or parsing effort.
-Instead, it is useful for computing hashes or digests for the purpose of detecting _useful changes_.
+CSharpMinifier filters comments and unnecessary whitespace from _valid_ C# source code in order to arrive at a compressed form without changing the behaviour of the code.
+Unlike JavaScript minifiers, the goal is not to reduce the download size or parsing effort.
+Instead, it is best used for computing hashes or digests for the purpose of detecting _useful_ as opposed to _physical changes_.

-It is available as a .NET Standard Library and as a .NET Core console application that can be installed as a [global tool].
+It is available as a .NET Standard Library as well as a .NET Core console application that can be installed as a [global tool].

 It is a _minifier_ but not an _obfuscator_ or an _uglifier_; that is,